nearform/get-jwks/README.md

 })
 ```

-Calling the asynchronous function `getJwk` will fetch the [JSON Web Key](https://tools.ietf.org/html/rfc7517), and verify if any of the public keys matches the provided `alg` and `kid` values.
+Calling the asynchronous function `getJwk` will fetch the [JSON Web Key](https://tools.ietf.org/html/rfc7517), and verify if any of the public keys matches the provided `alg` (if any) and `kid` values.
 It will cache the matching key so if called again it will not make another request to retrieve a JWKS.
 It will also use a cache to store stale values which is used in case of errors as a fallback mechanism.

 - `domain`: A string containing the domain (e.g. `https://www.example.com/`, with or without trailing slash) from which the library should fetch the JWKS.
 If providerDiscovery flag is set to false `get-jwks` will add the JWKS location (`.well-known/jwks.json`) to form the final url (ie: `https://www.example.com/.well-known/jwks.json`) otherwise the domain will be treated as tthe openid issuer and the retrival will be done via the Provider Discovery Endpoint.
-- `alg`: The alg header parameter represents the cryptographic algorithm used to secure the token.
+- `alg`: The alg header parameter is an optional parameter that represents the cryptographic algorithm used to secure the token.
 You will find it in your decoded JWT.
 - `kid`: The kid is a hint that indicates which key was used to secure the JSON web signature of the token.
 You will find it in your decoded JWT.

 ### getPublicKey